 This paper contributes to several strands of the econometrics literature.
 It relates to the extensive work on linear dynamic panel data models---a mature field with too many important contributions to list exhaustively.
-For recent overviews on correcting Nickell bias, we refer to the surveys by \cite{okui20211} and \cite{bun2015dynamic}.
-Our estimation approach is more closely aligned with the internal instrument framework developed in \cite{anderson1981estimation}, \cite{arellano1991some}, \cite{ahn1995efficient}, \cite{alvarez2003time}, and \cite{blundell1998initial}, though we extend the framework to accommodate more general models.
-In addition, we directly address weak identification concerns noted by the dynamic panel literature, particularly in \cite{bun2010weak}.
+For recent overviews on correcting Nickell bias, see the surveys by \cite{okui20211} and \cite{bun2015dynamic}.
+Our estimation approach is more closely aligned with the internal instrument framework developed in \cite{anderson1981estimation}, \cite{arellano1991some}, \cite{ahn1995efficient}, \cite{alvarez2003time}, and \cite{blundell1998initial}, and we extend the framework to accommodate more general models.
+In addition, we directly address weak identification concerns noted in the dynamic panel literature, particularly in \cite{bun2010weak}.
 We also contribute to the emerging literature on quadratic central limit theorems for clustered data structures.
-These results have been recently employed in many-instrument panel settings, such as \cite{ligtenberg2023inference}, and are crucial for understanding the distribution of estimators that take the form of quadratic error functionals. \looseness=-1
+These results have recently been employed in many-instrument panel settings, such as \cite{ligtenberg2023inference}, and are crucial for understanding the distribution of estimators that are quadratic functionals of the errors. \looseness=-1

 The remainder of the paper is organized as follows.
-Section~\ref{sec: setup} describes the data structure, a plausible set of exclusion restrictions, and two modeling perspectives—outcome-based and design-based.
-Section~\ref{sec: removing bias} characterizes the class of correctly centered internal instrument estimators, introduces our proposed estimator as the solution to an efficiency optimization problem, and interprets it as a leave-out internal IV procedure.
+Section~\ref{sec: setup} describes the data structure, a plausible set of exclusion restrictions, and two modeling perspectives---outcome-based and design-based.
+Section~\ref{sec: removing bias} characterizes correctly centered internal instrument estimators, introduces our proposed estimator as the solution to an efficiency optimization problem, and interprets it as a leave-out internal instrument procedure.
 Section~\ref{sec: variance of numerator} addresses uncertainty quantification, and Section~\ref{sec: CLT} establishes a central limit theorem for quadratic forms with clustered data.
-In Section~\ref{sec: weak id}, we develop inference procedures robust to weak identification and propose a corresponding variance estimator.
-Section~\ref{sec: empirical application} presents an empirical application that illustrates the full strategy. \looseness=-1
+Section~\ref{sec: weak id} develops inference procedures robust to weak identification and a corresponding variance estimator.
+Section~\ref{sec: empirical application} illustrates the full strategy in an empirical application, showing how both the estimator and, especially, its uncertainty depend on the maintained set of assumptions. \looseness=-1